pieterclaerhout/go-geoip/README.md

 This is a wrapper around the GeoIP databases from [MaxMind](https://www.maxmind.com/en/home).

 It also has a web API which automatically keeps the GeoIP database up-to-date.
+This is a very handy tool when you use e.g. a microservice approach and you don't want to keep a copy of the database for each microservice which needs GeoIP capabilities.
+By using the server approach, you can keep this functionality in a central place.

 ## Building